googleapis/google-cloud-java/google-cloud-examples/src/main/java/com/google/cloud/examples/compute/README.md

 [**DEPRECATED**]

-The GAPIC compute samples have been moved to [Java-docs-samples repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/compute/cloud-client).
+The compute samples have been moved to [Java-docs-samples repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/compute/cloud-client).